maralla/completor.vim/README.md

 This is the fallback completer.
 When no semantic completer found the buffer completer will be used and will complete based on the current buffers.

+#### Ultisnips and neosnippet

+Ultisnips is supported by default.
+If [ultisnips](https://github.com/SirVer/ultisnips) is installed, the snips candidates will show on the completion popup menu.

+Use this plugin [completor-neosnippet](https://github.com/maralla/completor-neosnippet) for neosnippet support.

 #### Python
 Use [jedi](https://github.com/davidhalter/jedi) for completion. jedi should be installed for semantic completion.
 Install jedi to global environment or in virtualenv: